saleh-ahmad-oyon/Course-Management/README.md

 - Give attendance to all of the students of his course in each class.
 - View the list of students and their information.
 - View the marks of each quiz (including the makeups), the sum of best two quiz, the term exam and the total attendance for each student.
+- Add necessary notes on his course for the students
 - Change his/her password.

 **Student is the lower privileged user of the system.** The functionality of a student is as follows: